Ethics of the scientific publication

 Authors must disclose all relationships or interests that could have direct or potential influence or impart bias on the work.
 Although an author may not feel there is any conflict, disclosure of relationships and interests provides more complete and transparent process, leading to an accurate and objective assessment of the work.
 Awareness of a real or perceived conflicts of interest is a perspective to which the readers are entitled.
 This is not meant to imply that a financial relationship with an organization that sponsored the research or compensation received for consultancy work is inappropriate.

 Unpublished materials disclosed in a submitted manuscript must not be used in an editor's own research without the express written consent of the author.
 Privileged information or ideas obtained through peer review must be kept confidential and not used for personal advantage.
-Editors should recuse themselves (i.e. should ask a co-editor, associate editor or other member of the editorial board instead to review and consider) from considering manuscripts in which they have conflicts of interest resulting from competitive, collaborative, or other relationships or connections with any of the authors, companies, or (possibly) institutions connected to the papers.
+Editors should recuse themselves from considering manuscripts in which they have conflicts of interest resulting from competitive, collaborative, or other relationships or connections with any of the authors, companies, or (possibly) institutions connected to the papers.
 Editors should require all contributors to disclose relevant competing interests and publish corrections if competing interests are revealed after publication.
 If needed, other appropriate action should be taken, such as the publication of a retraction or expression of concern.

 Examples of potential conflicts of interests that are directly or indirectly related to the research may include but are not limited to the following: